-Imagine the horror that must have filled the hearts of Adam and Eve as they witnessed death for the very first time!
+- Imagine the horror that must have filled the hearts of Adam and Eve as they witnessed death for the very first time!
 They had never seen blood before, now they watch as God, with His Own hands, slaughters an animal to provide a covering for their nakedness.

-It was in that instant that they saw firsthand just how much their sin really cost.

-They finally understood that the wages of sin is death.

-What we see in this verse is a clear portrait of what the coming Lamb would do for us.
+It was in that instant that they saw first hand just how much their sin really cost.
+They finally understood that the wages of sin is death. - What we see in this verse is a clear portrait of what the coming Lamb would do for us.
 Remember that Jesus Christ is the Son of God.
 Remember that He had never sinned, 1 Pet.
 2:22, and that He did not deserve to die.
-Remember that He came to this world to have His heel bruised so that He might crush the head of the serpent.

-Now, look at Calvary.
+Remember that He came to this world to have His heel bruised so that He might crush the head of the serpent. - Now, look away to Calvary.
 See the Lamb of God nailed to a cross.
 See His tormentors as they spit in His face.
 Watch them as they pluck the beard from His cheeks.
 Listen as they mock Him.
 Curse Him and deride Him.
 Watch as they very people He came to this world to save deliver Him up to be crucified.

 Can you hear the sound of the whip as the cruel strokes fall again and again upon His back?
 Can you feel the agony as He is nailed to that cross of wood and lifted up between Heaven and earth to die?
 Watch Him as the blood pours from the wounds in His head, His hands and His feet.
 Look at Him as the blood runs down the cross pooling up on the ground.

-Now, understand that everything He went through; every stripe on His back; every agony He suffered; every disgrace He endured; everything He suffered during His life, His trial and His death was because of your sins!
+- Now, understand that everything He went through; every stripe on His back; every agony He suffered; every disgrace He endured; everything He suffered during His life, His trial and His death was because of your sins!
 He was marred for you, Isa.
 52:14.
+He bled for you.
+He died for you, Isa.
+53:4-6! - Realize that Calvary is God's billboard, screaming out His love for fallen man, Rom.
+5:8.
+Look at that scene and see the awful hatred God has for sin.
+Look at that cross and see the boundless love God has for sinners.
+Look to the suffering Savior and live!